-Sarah Bakewell is the author of How To Live or, A Life of Montaigne, winner of the National Book Critics Circle Award for Biography in 2011, and the Duff Cooper Prize for Non-Fiction in the UK.
+Sarah Bakewell is the author of At the Existentialist Café: Freedom, Being, and Apricot Cocktails and How To Live or, A Life of Montaigne, winner of the National Book Critics Circle Award for Biography in 2011, and the Duff Cooper Prize for Non-Fiction in the UK.

-Sarah Bakewell is the author of How To Live or, A Life of Montaigne, winner of the National Book Critics Circle Award for Biography in 2011, and the Duff Cooper Prize for Non-Fiction in the UK.
+Sarah Bakewell is the author of At the Existentialist Café: Freedom, Being, and Apricot Cocktails and How To Live or, A Life of Montaigne, winner of the National Book Critics Circle Award for Biography in 2011, and the Duff Cooper Prize for Non-Fiction in the UK.

 Can you begin by saying what existentialism is?